ublue-os/website/docs/images/main.md

 Want an application that is only available on Arch Linux *and* one that is only on Ubuntu?
 Well, now can have both!

 Distrobox is very powerful; for example, you can use it to [host your entire development environment](https://github.com/89luca89/distrobox/blob/main/docs/posts/integrate_vscode_distrobox.md) completely separate from your host system.
 Or use it to run a [container for your virtual machines](https://github.com/89luca89/distrobox/blob/main/docs/posts/run_libvirt_in_distrobox.md).

-`ublue-os/base-main` is also very well suited for servers, and users are expected to make full use of `podman` to host containers running "typical" server software i.e. `nginx`, `caddy` and others.

 ## How to Install